nosqlbench/nosqlbench-docs/site/content/user-guide/metrics-options.md

 - In HDR histogram logs
 - In Histogram Stats logs (CSV)
 - To a monitoring system via graphite
-- via the `--docker-metrics` option
-- remotely via the `--docker-metrics-at <host>` option

-When `--docker-metrics` or `--docker-metrics-at <host>` methods are used, they take over the global options for the other methods.
-Except these, the others may generally be combined and used in combination.
-The command line options for enabling these are documented in the command line docs, although some examples of these may be found below.

 ## Metrics via Graphite